gyorgy-ruzicska/gyorgy-ruzicska/README.md

 ### Hi there 👋

+- 🔭 I’m currently working at GBSolutions as a Data Scientist.
+- ⚡ Econometrics with Machine Learning will be published later this year in the series [Advanced Studies in Theoretical and Applied Econometrics](https://www.springer.com/series/5667)
+- 🌱 I’m currently learning data engineering and NLP

 <!--
 **gyorgy-ruzicska/gyorgy-ruzicska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.